-Jesus never promoted the idea that we had to have great faith to be accomplished and faithful Christians.
-Jesus encouraged His followers to have faith but did not promote a faith beyond simple belief.
-When the disciples asked Jesus to increase their faith, He quickly adjusted their thinking, bringing to light that small and simple mustard seed faith was enough to be and do whatever is needed.
+Jesus encouraged His followers to have faith but never insisted on a faith beyond simple belief.
+In Luke 17:5-6, when the disciples asked Jesus to increase their faith, He told them that a simple and small mustard seed faith is enough to be and do whatever is needed.

-The mustard seed is usually between 1 and 2 millimeters in diameter.
+The mustard seed is between 1 and 2 millimeters in diameter.
 It is very small.
-But when mixed with outside influences, it becomes much more: when ground up and mixed the with water, vinegar and other liquids the mustard seed produces the yellow condiment known as prepared mustard.
-Making further use of this Biblical metaphor, our faith is primarily cultivated by a mixture of life experience, the Word of God, the Holy Spirit and encouragement from others with a sensible and Biblical faith view.
-The whole process takes time and perseverance, but the end of it is a simple faith that hurdles challenges and seizes opportunities.
+But when mixed with outside influences, it becomes much more: When ground up and mixed with water, vinegar, and other liquids, the mustard seed produces a yellow condiment known as prepared mustard.
+So it is not about the seed that’s planted, large or small, but the influences that make it useful.

 The outside influences that cultivate simple faith are frequently reading the Word of God, developing a consistent prayer life, and listening to the subtle impressions of the Holy Spirit in our hearts.
 We might even want to add church attendance.
 As people of faith we need to hear the voices of other people of faith – other voices than our own.